pruttned/owl-bt/readme.md

 ```

 ### Inheritance
 It is possible to derive a node item type from another type using `base` setting.

+It is possible to use `string` or `array of strings` for `base` setting.
+In case of array, base item types are applied in a specified order.
+That means, that the later item type overrides item specified before it.

 E.q. we may create a base node: